-Volunteers are organising Grangetown’s first street market – set to take place on Saturday 22nd July.
+The line-up for Grangetown’s first street market – set to take place on Saturday 22nd July – is almost complete.

 The occasional street market – named Grangetown World Market – is being developed to help boost the local shopping district and will be held close to the Clare Road/Penarth Road area.